absinthe0223/guide/Employment-Policies/supplemental-policies-for-remote-employees-and-contractors.md

 **You are budgeted at 7 hours per day of productive work. **

-This means that you are expected to work that amount of time regularly and consistently, adn at peak performance.
-Sometimes we might have ot work more, but the plan is for you to work 7 hoiurs per day.
+This means that you are expected to work that amount of time regularly and consistently, and at peak performance.
+Sometimes we might have to work more, but the plan is for you to work 7 hours per day.
 This is, of course, unless your contract is for less working hours\).

 If you are billing more than 30 hours per week, you are expected to be a FULL time person.
 This means you don't work other jobs outside of OMAlab.

-We manage you to 7 hours per day of productive work, becuase simply put it is not possible for a person to work 70 hours a week regulalry nad not burn out.
-So, given that we are expecting you to have a reasonable work schedule, this does NOT give you the right to add anoother 25 hours\/week job on top of your work.
+We manage you to 7 hours per day of productive work, because simply put it is not possible for a person to work 70 hours a week regularly and not burn out.
+So, given that we are expecting you to have a reasonable work schedule, this does NOT give you the right to add another 25 hours/week job on top of your work.
 It is expected you will rest and renew on other times\/days.

-To be clear, if we find you have abused this policy by taking other signficiant work, you will be immediately terminated, and your final invoice will not be paid.
+To be clear, if we find you have abused this policy by taking other signficant work, you will be immediately terminated, and your final invoice will not be paid.

 **You must COMPLETE work to get your full compensation.**

 You are paid to do work regularly and recurring.
 But, unless there is an exception, there will also be a bonus component to your compensation when you get work done requested of you.
-This is to ensure you undersatnd that while we value you "working", we value more you COMPLETING more than working.
+This is to ensure you understand that while we value you "working", we value more you COMPLETING more than working.
 This will be 10-50% of your total compensation.
 So, get things done.

 If you do not have this bonus component, and you choose to leave the company with unfinished work, and you do so without a graceful transition period as defined in your offer letter, expect that your last paycheck will be garnished to reflect the uncompleted work and lack of transition.